CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 <br/>

 >## `Exercise3`
-> We want to how the employees are performing.
-Join orders, customers and employees and return orderDate,lastName, firstName {: .challenge}
+> We want to know how the employees are performing.
+Join orders, customers and employees and return orderDate,lastName, firstName
+{: .challenge}

 <br/><br/><br/>